Data Centers in Buffalo

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Interconnection is typically handled privately between carriers or established via the nearest national hub in Denver.
+Most network interconnection is handled privately between carriers or routed through the larger regional exchange points in Denver.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09 per kWh, as of September 2025.
-This competitive pricing structure supports cost-effective operations for power-intensive infrastructure.
-Wyoming's energy mix is dominated by coal (60%) and wind (23%), as of 2024.
+Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09 per kWh as of September 2025.
+This competitive pricing structure offers significant operational savings for power-intensive deployments.
+The state's energy mix is dominated by coal (60%) and wind (23%), as of 2024 net generation data.

 Market Access, Business & Tax Climate